Xexxa/serenityos-wiki/fonts.md

 # Fonts in SerenityOS (draft)

+_The information in this table is available(and up-to-date) at https://fonts.serenityos.net/. _

 | Family            |Default for    |Size    |Format|Serif |Monospace |Regular |Italic |Bold Italic |Bold |Black|Author
 | ---               |:---           |:---    |:---: |:---: |:---:     |:---:   |:---:  |:---:       |:---:|:---:|:---
 | Ataraxia          |               |10      | .font|      | ✔️       | ✔️     |       |            | ✔️   |      | [@djwisdom](https://github.com/djwisdom)